Introduction

 UGL can be used to blast dead Marine corpses towards your position, situational but good during sieges or defensive actions.

-UBS is an underrated tool, if you use a hotkey you can swap to it when ambushed by a CQC Xeno and blast/stun them.
+UBS is an underrated tool and is my preferred underbarrel attachment, if you use a hotkey you can swap to it when ambushed by a CQC Xeno and blast/stun them.

 M41A Mk1